Sachs Harbour

 Sachs Harbour (/sæks/ SAKS; Ikaahuk) is a hamlet located in the Inuvik Region of the Northwest Territories, Canada.
-Situated on the southwestern coast of Banks Island in the Inuvialuit Settlement Region, the population according to the 2021 census count was 103 people.
+Situated on the southwestern coast of Banks Island in the Inuvialuit Settlement Region, the population according to the 2021 census count was 104 people.
 Sachs Harbour is the only permanent settlement on Banks Island.

 Etymology

-The town was named after the ship Mary Sachs, which was part of the Canadian Arctic Expedition 1913–1916.
-The traditional name for the area is Ikaahuk, meaning "where you go across to".
+The town was named after the ship Mary Sachs, which was part of the Canadian Arctic Expedition, 1913–1916.
+The traditional name for the area is Ikaahuk, meaning "place where one crosses".